xcore/sw_xc5_examples/README.rst

 :Maintainer:  davelxmos

-:Description:  A collection of examples for the XC-5 development board
+:Description:  A collection of examples for the XC-5 development
+               board.
+Note these examples are provided for legacy use only (the XC-5 is a discontinued product).

 Key Features
 ============

-* Simple examples for the XC-1A development board
+* Simple examples for the XC-5 development board
 * Used to create new project templates in the XDE